Project – On record

 In November 2019, OCBC Bank was reported to have moved away from this Dodgy Deal.
 The other Singaporean bank, DBS, also withdrew from the project.

-In December 2019, Standard Chartered withdrew its financial support for this Dodgy Deal.
-In 2018, Standard Chartered stated that it would no longer finance new coal-fired power plants anywhere in the world, unless a commitment was already made to a project.
-One of these projects was Vung Ang II.
+In 2018, Standard Chartered stated that it would no longer finance new coal-fired power plants anywhere in the world, unless a commitment was already made to a project, but one of these projects was Vung Ang II.
 In 2019 the bank confirmed it would withdraw from this project, thereby closing the loopholes in its 2018 policy.

 The Vung Ang II coal power plant is owned by the Vung Ang II Thermal Coal Power Company (VAPCO), which is a special purpose vehicle (SPV), currently 100% owned by OneEnergy.
 OneEnergy is a 50:50 joint venture between CLP Holdings and Mitsubishi Corp.